drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 canvas.remove("alien")
 ```

-## Run a succession of Tickers
+## Run a succession of tickers

 <!-- TODO
 remove the ticker if there is no canvas component connected to it.
 -->

-You can run a succession of Tickers.
+You can run a succession of tickers.
 This means you can start a list of tokens, so that when one ends the next begins.

 For this you must use the `narration.addTickersSteps` function and pass the alias of the canvas component and an array of tickers.